STARIONGROUP/SysML2.NET/README.md

 # License

 The SysML2.NET libraries and reference web-application are provided to the community under the Apache License 2.0.
 The solution contains files that contain information about the SysML2 metamodel which are distributed with the [GNU Lesser General Public License (LGPL) v3.0](https://opensource.org/licenses/LGPL-3.0).

-# Contributions

-Contributions to the code-base are welcome.
-However, before we can accept your contributions we ask any contributor to sign the Contributor License Agreement (CLA) and send this digitaly signed to s.gerene@rheagroup.com.
-You can find the CLA's in the CLA folder.